Deep dive

 Published Jul 3, 2026 · updated Jul 3, 2026

 The honest version: your first month is mostly logistics, not adventure.
 You’ll spend it hunting an apartment, testing whether the wifi actually holds a video call, and figuring out how long you can legally stay.
-Get those three sorted and Mexico is one of the easiest places on the planet to work remotely from.
+Get those three sorted and Mexico is one of the easiest countries on the planet to work remotely from.
+Nobody posts about the week they spent refreshing Facebook Marketplace and running speed tests in empty apartments, but that’s the real first month.
+Here’s how to get through it fast.

 The visa question, answered first